abbouformations/docker-mysql/README.md

 - See the active containers :
   ![image](https://github.com/user-attachments/assets/91735297-1ab3-4bf6-ad89-b487114a309c)

-- Connect de the mysql database :
+- Connect to the mysql database :
   ![image](https://github.com/user-attachments/assets/c8c1e669-0ecc-4dfd-9a24-71c5ee1effdf)

 - See all databases :